Keep in Touch

 “The United States have the Statue of Liberty, France has the Eiffel tower….
 For us in Madagascar it is our biodiversity …”

-These words were written by Professor Jonah Ratsimbazafy, one of a group of scientists urging Madagascar’s government to act swiftly to stop the country’s calamitous loss of habitat.
+These are the words of Professor Jonah Ratsimbazafy, one of a group of scientists urging Madagascar’s government to act swiftly to stop the country’s calamitous loss of habitat.
 An astounding 89% of Madagascar’s plants are found nowhere else; the same is true for 92% of its mammal species, including the iconic lemurs.

-This project addresses the threat to Marojejy National Park, a World Heritage Site that is home to at least 10 species of lemurs, including the silky sifaka, one of the rarest primates in the world.
+This project addresses the threat to Marojejy National Park.
+The park is World Heritage Site that is home to at least 10 species of lemurs, including the silky sifaka, one of the rarest primates in the world.
 About 90% of the park is primary forest.
 There are hundreds of species of birds, reptiles and amphibians, and some of the last stands of ancient rosewood trees.
-But people have been clearing trees for timber or to grow rice—and even moving park boundary markers to make it appear that more land is available for farming.
+But people have been clearing trees for timber or to grow rice.
+Sometimes they even move park boundary markers to make it appear that more land is available for farming.

 Combating these threats, according to a plan developed by biologists to save lemurs in the wild, requires a two-pronged approach: Increase ecotourism, and step up enforcement.
 This project does both.